progzone122/voice-over-translation/scripts/wiki-gen/SITES-EN.md

 Limitations:

-- To work, you may need to add a script to the [CSP](https://github.com/ilyhalight/voice-over-translation/wiki/%5BEN%5D-FAQ)
+- To ensure that the script works, you need to [enable the "Bypass Media CSP" setting](https://github.com/ilyhalight/voice-over-translation/wiki/%5BEN%5D-FAQ) in the extension or delete the CSP in another way

 ## Pornhub